Boston Harbor: 17th century

-Pollution and cleanup efforts
+18th century

+On December 16, 1773, Boston Harbor was the site of the Boston Tea Party, an iconic development in the American Revolution.

+19th century

-The health of the harbor quickly deteriorated as the population of Boston increased.
-As early as the late 19th century Boston citizens were advised not to swim in any portion of the Harbor.
-In the 19th century, two of the first steam sewage stations were built (one in East Boston and one later on Deer Island).
+Through the 19th century, Boston Harbor underwent extensive construction and development, including the building of wharves, piers, and new filled land into the harbor.
+In the late 19th century, Boston citizens were advised not to swim in any portion of the Harbor.
+Two of the first steam sewage stations were built, with one in East Boston and one later on Deer Island.
 With these mandates, the harbor was seeing small improvements, but raw sewage was still continuously pumped into the harbor.

+20th century

 In 1919, the Metropolitan District Commission was created to oversee and regulate the quality of harbor water.
 However, not much improvement was seen and general public awareness of the poor quality of water was very low.
 In 1972, the Clean Water Act was passed in order to help promote increased national water quality.

-Boston did not receive a Clean Water Act waiver from the Environmental Protection Agency, leaving Boston with little incentive to increase water quality of the harbor.
 Since the mid-1970s organizations within the Boston community have battled for a cleaner Boston Harbor.
 More recently, the harbor was the site of the $4.5 billion Boston Harbor Project.
 Failures at the Nut Island sewage treatment plant in Quincy and the companion Deer Island plant adjacent to Winthrop had far-reaching environmental and political effects.
 Fecal coliform bacteria levels forced frequent swimming prohibitions along the harbor beaches and the Charles River for many years.

-The city of Quincy sued the Metropolitan District Commission (MDC) and the separate Boston Water and Sewer Commission in 1982, charging that unchecked systemic pollution of the city's waterfront contributed to the problem.
+In 1982, Quincy, Massachusetts sued the Metropolitan District Commission (MDC) and the separate Boston Water and Sewer Commission in 1982, charging that unchecked systemic pollution of the city's waterfront contributed to the problem.
 That suit was followed by one by Conservation Law Foundation and finally by the United States government, resulting in the landmark court-ordered cleanup of Boston Harbor.